 - Business-to-business (B2B) sellers: ShipBob’s B2B program offers a simplified pricing structure and electronic data interchange (EDI)-compliant integrations with a wide range of retailers.

-- High-value, heavy, fragile, or oversized products: Red Stag Fulfillment is more economical for special-handling needs.
+- High-value, heavy, fragile, oversized, or dangerous products: Red Stag Fulfillment is more equipped and economical for special-handling needs.

 - Slow-moving products or businesses with a low sale-to-stock keeping unit (SKU) ratio: ShipMonk’s pricing model offers lower storage costs.